christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 The RDATA structure depends on the TYPE and MUST be expressed as a JSON object.
 Property names MUST follow the definition of the RDATA described by the corresponding RFC.
 Property names MUST be translated to lowercase.
 Whitespaces MUST be translated to underscores ("_").

 Example:

-Section 3.3.11 NS RDATA format of {{RFC1035}} describes the RDATA of a NS RR as "NSDNAME".
+* Section 3.3.11 (NS RDATA format) of {{RFC1035}} describes the RDATA of a NS RR having a field named "NSDNAME".
-Section 3.3.9 MX RDATA format of {{RFC1035}} describes the RDATA of a MX RR as "PREFERENCE", "EXCHANGE".
+* Section 3.3.9 (MX RDATA format) of {{RFC1035}} describes the RDATA of a MX RR having the field named "PREFERENCE", "EXCHANGE".

 The resulting structure is therefore:

 ~~~~ json